icecube/icetray-public/docs/general/cpp_standards/declare_variables_as_locally_as_possible.rst

 when necessary.

-Define each variable as locally as you can, which is usually exactly at the point where you also have enough data to initalize it, and immediately before its first use.
+Define each variable as locally as you can, which is usually exactly at the point where you also have enough data to initialize it, and immediately before its first use.